It is against the law to drive under the influence of illegal drugs, or if you have certain drugs above a specified

 The penalties for drug driving are the same as for drink driving.
-If you are convicted you will receive:
+If you are convicted you could face:

 The consequences of a drug drive conviction are far reaching and can include:

 Driving under the influence of drugs is extremely dangerous and can affect driving skills in a number of ways.